martinbean/martinbean.dev/_posts/2014-06-25-software-engineering-is-an-artform.md

 ---
 excerpt: Software engineering is an art-form.
-layout: post
-nav: blog
 title: Software engineering is an art-form
 ---
-<p class="lead">I’m a fan of analogies.
+I’m a fan of analogies.
 I love them.
-  One I’ve come to hold dearly is that, software engineering is an art-form.</p>
+One I’ve come to hold dearly is that, software engineering is an art-form.

 This statement can be misinterpreted, however.
 Where software engineering is an art-form, software engineers are indeed the artists.